c4elme/information-security-notebook/penetration-testing-stuff/vulnhubs-writeup/tr0ll.md

 Find address 0x0856BF to proceed[Inferior 1 (process 10058) exited with code 040]
 ```

-I tried to find the said address but I wasn't able to find it in the memory, so I tried opening it on the web browser and it shows that it is a directory on the web server.
+I tried to find the said address but I wasn't able to find it in the memory, so I tried opening it on the web browser and it appears that it is a directory on the web server.

 ![](/assets/Screenshot from 2017-08-07 15-24-34.png)I downloaded the files from the directories and it appears that the contents of the files were usernames and passwords.

 There was only one service that I haven't checked, and that was the ssh.

-The next thing that I did was to brute force the ssh service with the given usernames and passwords.
+The next thing I did was to brute force the ssh service with the given usernames and passwords.

 ```
 hydra -L which_one_lol.txt -P Pass.txt 192.168.8.102